LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

 *******************************

-Axom uses RAJA and Umpire as the main workhorses for GPU porting, with a set of convenience macros, `axom`-namespaced wrappers around commonly used functions, and preset execution spaces for host/device execution.
+Axom uses RAJA and Umpire as the main workhorses for GPU porting, with a set of convenience macros and `axom`-namespaced wrappers encapsulating commonly used RAJA and Umpire functions, and preset execution spaces for host/device execution.

 For the user's guide on using GPU utilities, see also :ref:`Core Acceleration<core-acceleration>`